Photonico/EnVisio/README.md

 # EnVision

-EnVision include TcVisio and Satima for ConAntares.
+EnVision includes TcVisio and Satima for ConAntares.